lchester13/directories/README.md

 # directories
 Project file for coding challenge

-Download the file and run in the terminal using command: "python3 directory.py" Not including a requirements.txt file because no libraries were used.
+1. Clone repo from GitHub and run the following command in the terminal: python3 directories.py
+2. I used Python 3 and VSCode.